merlinz01/redpepper/docs/states.md

 most importantly a `type` parameter which specifies name of the operation to perform and determines the allowed other parameters.

+States can also be defined as an array of states (a state group) which is executed as a unit in the order defined.
+This is useful for a closely-related group of operations which must be performed in a specific order.

 All states can have a `if` parameter which defines a condition which if false prevents the state from being ensured.
 Most operations, however, have an already-defined test